eeizodeveloper/abcdelivery-privacy/privacy-policy.md

 <ul>
 <li><p>User profile information: We collect data when users create or update their ABCDelivery accounts.
 This may include their name, email, phone number, login name and password, address, profile picture.
 This also includes information of drivers and delivery persons, user settings to provide services using ABCDelivery apps.</p></li>
 </ul>
 <p>2.
 Data created during use of our services.
-This includes:<p>
+This includes:</p>
 <ul>
 <li><p>Location data (delivery person): We collect precise or approximate location data from delivery persons’ mobile devices when the ABCDelivery app is running in the foreground (app open and on-screen) or background (app open but not on-screen).</p></li>
 <li><p>Location data (vendorss and order recipients).
-We collect precise or approximate location information from vendorss’ and order recipients’ mobile devices if they enable us to do so via their device settings.<p/></li>
+We collect precise or approximate location information from vendorss’ and order recipients’ mobile devices if they enable us to do so via their device settings.</p></li>
 </ul>

 <p>ABCDelivery collects such data from the time a ride or order is requested until it is finished, and any time the app is running in the foreground (app open and on-screen).
 See “Choice and transparency” below for information on how vendorss and order recipients can enable precise location data collection.</p>